timvisher/synology-csi/README.md

     * DSM 7.0 or above
     * DSM UC 3.1 or above
 - Go version 1.21 or above is recommended
-- (Optional) Both [Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/client/config/crd) and the [common snapshot controller](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/deploy/kubernetes/snapshot-controller) must be installed in your Kubernetes cluster if you want to use the **Snapshot** feature
+- (Optional) Both [Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.2.1/client/config/crd) and the [common snapshot controller](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.2.1/deploy/kubernetes/snapshot-controller) must be installed in your Kubernetes cluster if you want to use the **Snapshot** feature

+**Note:** It is _**critical**_ that you install the `4.x` CSI definitions.
+Installing a newer version will result in being unable to take snapshots.

 ### Notice
 1. Before installing the CSI driver, make sure you have created and initialized at least one **storage pool** and one **volume** on your DSM.